Kingdom of Yugoslavia: Early politics

 The Parliamentary Community now formed a government led by Stojan Protić committed to the restoration of parliamentary norms and mitigating the centralization of the previous government.
 Their opposition to the former governments program of radical land reform also united them.
 As several small groups and individuals switched sides, Protić now even had a small majority.
 However, the Democratic Party and the Social Democrats now boycotted parliament and Protić was unable to muster a quorum.
-Hence the Parliamentary Community, now in government, was forced to rule by decree.
+Hence the Parliamentary Community, now in government, resorted to rule by decree.

 For the Parliamentary Community to thus violate the basic principle around which they had formed put them in an extremely difficult position.
 In April 1920, widespread worker unrest and a railway strike broke out.
 According to Gligorijević, this put pressure on the two main parties to settle their differences.
 After successful negotiations, Protić resigned to make way for a new government led by the neutral figure of Milenko Vesnić.
 The Social Democrats did not follow the Democratic Party, their former allies, into government because they were opposed to the anti-communist measures to which the new government was committed.

 The controversies that had divided the parties earlier were still very much live issues.
 The Democratic Party continued to push its agenda of centralization and still insisted on the need for radical land reform.
 A disagreement over electoral law finally led the Democratic Party to vote against the government in Parliament and the government was defeated.
 Though this meeting had not been quorate, Vesnić used this as a pretext to resign.
 His resignation had the intended effect: the Radical Party agreed to accept the need for centralization, and the Democratic Party agreed to drop its insistence on land reform.
 Vesnić again headed the new government.
-The Croatian Community and the Slovenian People's Party were however not happy with the Radicals' acceptance of centralization.
+The Croatian Union and the Slovene People's Party were however not happy with the Radicals' acceptance of centralization.
 Neither was Stojan Protić, and he withdrew from the government on this issue.

 In September 1920 a peasant revolt broke out in Croatia, the immediate cause of which was the branding of the peasants' cattle.
-The Croatian community blamed the centralizing policies of the government and of minister Svetozar Pribićević in particular.
+The Croatian Union blamed the centralizing policies of the government and of minister Svetozar Pribićević in particular.